Home » Symptoms » Dog Symptoms A-Z » Small, Easily Movable Lumps under the Skin

 Basics and possible causes

-The development of small, movable lumps under the skin in dogs can be attributed to a variety of causes, ranging from harmless to more serious health problems.
-Basically, these lumps are tissue changes that can be caused by a variety of factors.
+The development of small, movable lumps under the skin in dogs can be attributed to a variety of causes, ranging from harmless issues to more serious health problems.
+Fundamentally, these lumps are tissue changes that can be caused by a variety of factors.

-One of the most common causes of these lumps are lipomas, which are benignBenign refers to a non-invasive, non-serious condition that is not life-threatening.
-In medicine, the term is often used to describe benign tumors that do not metastasize, meaning they do not form secondary tumors. fatty tumors.
-Lipomas consist of fat cells and are usually soft, mobile, and painless.
-They are more common in older dogs and are not dangerous in most cases.
+One of the most common causes of these lumps is lipomas, which are benignBenign refers to a non-invasive, non-serious condition that is not life-threatening.
+In medicine, the term is often used to describe benign tumors that do not metastasize, meaning they do not form secondary tumors. fatty growths.
+Lipomas consist of fat cells and are usually soft, movable, and painless.
+They occur more frequently in older dogs and are not dangerous in most cases.

-Another possible cause of such lumps are fibromas or fibrosarcomas, which arise from connective tissue cells.
+Another possible cause for such lumps is fibromas or fibrosarcomas, which arise from connective tissue cells.
 These can be benignBenign refers to a non-invasive, non-serious condition that is not life-threatening.
 In medicine, the term is often used to describe benign tumors that do not metastasize, meaning they do not form secondary tumors. or malignantMalignant means "cancerous" and is used to describe tumors or neoplasms that grow invasively and have the ability to metastasize.
-Malignant tumors can cause serious health problems in dogs and cats. and tend to be firmer and less mobile than lipomas.
+Malignant tumors can cause serious health problems in dogs and cats. and tend to be firmer and less movable than lipomas.

-In addition, inflammatory conditions or infections, such as Abscesses or granulomas, can also lead to the formation of lumps.
-Abscesses are caused by bacterial infections and are often filled with pus, while granulomas often occur as a reaction to foreign bodies or chronicChronic refers to a condition or disease that is long-lasting or permanent.
-Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time.
-Entzündungen.
+Furthermore, inflammatory processes or infections, such as Abscesses or granulomas, can also lead to the formation of lumps.
+Abscesses are caused by bacterial infections and are often filled with pus, while granulomas frequently occur as a reaction to foreign bodies or chronicChronic refers to a condition or disease that is long-lasting or permanent.
+Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. inflammation.

-Rarer but serious causes can be Tumors such as mast cell Tumors or lymphomas, which are malignantMalignant means "cancerous" and is used to describe tumors or neoplasms that grow invasively and have the ability to metastasize.
-Malignant tumors can cause serious health problems in dogs and cats. and require early detection and treatment.
-These Tumors can have different consistencies and be variably mobile.
+Rarer but serious causes can be Tumors such as mast cell tumors or lymphomas, which are malignantMalignant means "cancerous" and is used to describe tumors or neoplasms that grow invasively and have the ability to metastasize.
+Malignant tumors can cause serious health problems in dogs and cats. in nature and require early detection and treatment.
+These tumors can have different consistencies and vary in how movable they are.

 Typical accompanying symptoms